Home

 The bush lands offer eland, steinbok, impala, Chandler's reedbuck and dik dik, whilst rock hyrax and klipspringer occupy the cliffs and escarpment.

-Lake Nakuru Facts
+Lake Nakuru National Park Facts

 • Altitude 4,000-5,767ft